OpusClip vs Zoupyu

 • BusinessCustom

-Recurring subscription in USD.
+Recurring subscription, metered by source minute.
 Annual billing required for some discounts.

 Why creators switch